BetterWayElectronics/PS4-NOR-File-Entropy/README.md

 Obtaining and calculating the entropy of each file within the PS4's NOR.

 An extract of a now removed part of the PS4 NOR Validator code.

+Modified for public consumption.
+Requires extra coding to get going.